What is it?

 What are the symptoms?

-Symptoms related to chlamydia is quite rare, most people don’t get any, hence why it’s so important to be tested regularly for STIs, you don’t want those bacteria living down there.
+Experiencing symptoms related to chlamydia is quite rare.
+Most people don’t get any, hence why it’s so important to be tested regularly for STIs; you don’t want those bacteria living down there.
 Some even get so light symptoms that they mistake them for symptoms of something else.
 However, some of the most common symptoms related to chlamydia are:

 - pain or burning while peeing